Dark Night In Toyland: "Aliens Aren't Human"

 (First published in Extro Science Fiction, Apr–May 1982.)
 New Sicily is a colony of people from Earth on an alien planet.
 Ciano, Ritzo and other members of the colony's ruling family intend to mine minerals without the consent of Kston, the local representative.
 Although peaceful and childlike, Kston is physically indestructible, hardly noticing an assassination attempt, and is strong enough to unintentionally kill people; he realizes he can overcome the colonists.

 "Love Me Tender"

 (First published in New Terrors, 1980.)
 An escaped convict, on the run in the Everglades of Florida, finds a wooden shanty where he can rest.
 Inside is an old man, sorting butterflies for lepidopterists.
 In a bedroom is what he thinks is a young woman, but he meets a strange fate on finding the reality.

 "To the Letter"

 (First published in Interzone, Jan–Feb 1989.)
-Recommended by a friend, a man visits Mr Zurek, who runs his business from a basement room: he can fulfill a client's wish, in exchange for his immmortal soul.
+Recommended by a friend, a man visits Mr Zurek, who runs his business from a basement room: he can fulfill a client's wish, in exchange for his immortal soul.
 The man gets what he literally asks for, but not what he wished.